islamdb/orchid-helper/README.md

 ## Introduction

-Orchid Helper has class and traits that will help you a lot
+Orchid Helper has class and traits that will help you a lot in development

 ## Installation